 Chicago Classical Review

-In 1992, Maestro Davis was created a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.
-He was awarded an honorary doctorate by Knox College in Galesburg, Illinois.
+In 1992, Maestro Davis was made a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.